mp-se/gravitymon/src_docs/source/index.rst

 ######################################

 .. note::

-  Preliminary documentation.
-This is work in progress.
-This documentation reflects **v0.5**
+  This documentation reflects **v0.5**.
+Last updated 2022-01-09

 GravityMon is a replacement firmare for the iSpindle firmware, it uses the same hardware configuration so you can easily switch between them.
 It's used to measure gravity in beer and show the progress of fermentation.

-For more information on this topic and function please visit https://www.ispindel.de.
+For more information on this topic and function please visit `iSpindel Homepage <https://www.ispindel.de>`_ .

 I started GravityMon because i like to create software and wanted to do some low level programming.
 I had done a few projects based on esp8266 and also started to brew beer so this combination was quite natural.